 Weekly Plan for Using Spelling Workout

-First you need a notebook divided into 2 sections to accompany the workbook.
+First, you need a notebook divided into 2 sections to accompany the workbook.
 The 1st section is for the spelling rules.
 The 2nd section is for the Word Locker, or words your child misses.

 Give your child the pretest right off the bat and note the words your child misses with a star or check in the workbook.
 You’ll want to give extra attention to these words over the week.

 After the pretest read the first page of the spelling lesson together.
 This page introduces the spelling list by giving the spelling words in context.
-It’s wonderful reading practice to have your child read the page aloud.
+It’s a wonderful reading practice to have your child read the page aloud.
 You can quickly find any mispronunciations right off the back.

 Have your kid copy the spelling rule of the week into the first section of the notebook.
-Kids love to skip this step, so hover over your child or double check to be certain it’s done and done correctly.
+Kids love to skip this step, so hover over your child or double-check to be certain it’s done and done correctly.
 Remember to give a few examples of the spelling rule in use.